snehaljadhv55796/sales-postgresql-project/README.md

-# 🛒 Sales Analytics System (PostgreSQL)
+# E-Commerce Analytics System | PostgreSQL

 ## 📌 Project Overview

-This project is a complete Sales Analytics System built using PostgreSQL.
+This project is a complete E-Commerce Analytics System built using PostgreSQL.
 It processes raw CSV data, normalizes it into structured tables, and generates business insights using SQL queries.

 ---